huggingface/peft/docs/source/developer_guides/torch_compile.md

 All the use cases listed above are tested inside of `peft/tests/test_torch_compile.py`.
 If you want to check in more detail how we tested a certain feature, please go to that file and check the test that corresponds to your use case.
 <Tip>

-If you have another use case where you know that `torch.compile` does or does not work with PEFT, please contribute to PEFT by letting us know about this or by opening a PR to add this use case to the covered test cases.
+If you have another use case where you know that `torch.compile` does or does not work with PEFT, please contribute by letting us know or by opening a PR to add this use case to the covered test cases.

 </Tip>